madmat9/madmat9/README.md

-# Hi there, i'm Mateo Gonzlez
+# Hi there, i'm Mateo Gonzalez
 I'm a back-end developer, always willing to learn new skills, I have developed good planning & organizational skills and am confident working independently or as part of a team.